aptible/supercronic/README.md

 WARN[2017-07-11T12:24:32+02:00] job took too long to run: it should have started 1.014474099s ago  job.command="sleep 2" job.position=0 job.schedule="* * * * * * *"
 ```

+You can optionally disable this behavior and allow overlapping instances of
+your jobs by passing the `-overlapping` flag to Supercronic.
+Supercronic will
+still warn about jobs falling behind, but will run duplicate instances of them.

 ## Reload crontab